pfrazee/infocivics/index.md

 Frequently the development of standards is managed by standards bodies.
 Wire protocols, programming languages, and data formats will frequently establish groups comprised of industry stakeholders.
 For example: HTTP is governed by the [IESG](https://en.wikipedia.org/wiki/Internet_Engineering_Steering_Group "IESG"); the Web platform is governed by the [W3C](https://www.w3.org/ "W3C") and [WHATWG](https://whatwg.org/ "WhatWG"); BitTorrent is governed by the [BEP community](http://bittorrent.org/beps/bep_0001.html "BEP 0001").

 Bitcoin provides an interesting case-study for its standards process.
 To make a change, a Bitcoin Improvement Proposal (BIP) is published, debated, and approved or withdrawn.
 (See: [Bitcoin Improvement Proposals](https://github.com/bitcoin/bips/blob/master/README.mediawiki "Bitcoin Improvement Proposals (BIP)")).
 If the proposal requires a change in the consensus rules, the miners are asked to signal their support.
 If a minimum of support is found, the change is deployed ([source](https://medium.com/@elombrozo/forks-signaling-and-activation-d60b6abda49a "Forks, Signaling, and Activation")).
 Over time, issues of block size and new features (eg [SegWit](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki "BIP 141 Segregated Witness")) have become highly politicized, and in some cases led to forks such as [Bitcoin Cash](https://www.bitcoincash.org/ "Bitcoin Cash").
 This may be a case of a beneficial emergent democracy, as miners have been able to voice their interests.
 However, if the system is too intransigent, it may fail to progress as needed.
-Modern nation-states devise complex systems of governance with varied voting majorities and checks & balances to ensure that the decision-making process is effective.
-An emergent democratic vote may lack the necessary sophistication to legislate the network.

 Federated and peer-to-peer applications do not have decentralized consensus, but they still face challenges with interoperation and data-model constraints.
 Two examples of subtle challenges they face are "fatal ambiguity" and "the character-count conundrum."